TOP 30th Anniversary: Yebisu International Festival for Art & Alternative Visions 2025

 Commission Project | 3F Exhibition Galleries, Tokyo Photographic Art Museum

-The Partnership Program encompasses exhibitions and various other events, with contents relating to the overall theme developed by art leaders operating in and around the Ebisu area and shown at respective venues.
+The Partnership Program encompasses exhibitions and various other events developed by art leaders operating in and around the Ebisu area and shown at their respective venues.
 A sticker rally around the participating facilities is an additional attraction designed to encourage visitors’ enjoyment of the festival.
 Those who collect a certain number of stickers are presented with commemorative goods.
-We wish everyone good luck with their hunt!
+Don’t miss this opportunity!